harshitx9/youtube-playlist-length/README.md

 # youtube-playlist-length
-API Based web app developed for rendering length of a YouTube playlist.
+Web-app developed for rendering length of a YouTube playlist.